 While at Livorno, please spare some time to sightsee the statue.
 You will get to relive the victory besides taking photographs which you may carry with you later.

 Enjoy your Favorite Italian Dishes at the Terrazza Mascagni Restaurants

 In this last leg of the Italian Riviera visit, you may wish to eat your favorite Italian dish at the Terrazza Mascagni restaurants.
-These restaurants are located at a seaside plaza that accords picturesque views of the adjacent ocean front.
+These restaurants are at a seaside plaza that accords picturesque views of the adjacent oceanfront.

-They offer a relaxed atmosphere thanks to the sea breezes that constantly bombard the adjacent buildings.
+They offer a relaxed atmosphere thanks to the sea breezes that continuously bombard the adjacent buildings.
 You will also get to relax after your meals in the nearby beachfront.